 – Anish Kapoor

 This Tunic is named after the Indian born, British, sculptor Anish Kapoor.
 Initially studying electrical engineering, Kapoor quit and left for Israel.
 There he decided to pursue art, he left Israel and attended Hornsey College of Art and Chelsea College of Arts.
 He’s lived in London ever since.
 His works are often biomorphic and have grown in scale along the length of his career.
 In 2013 he received knighthood for his services to visual arts.

-This garment is made from old bedding fabrics, after making it has been dyed with our natural dyes.
+This garment is made from old bedding fabrics, after making it has been stained dyed with our natural dyes.
 The beddings that are used are made of 100% cotton and collected via our recycling partners or via donations people have made.
-The garment is dyed with different kinds of plants and plant extracts, together they give the various kinds of green tones.

 Made at our Manufacturing Studio in Arnhem, the Netherlands.

 Hullekes stained dye is a plant based dye and done by hand in Arnhem, the Netherlands.
 Each dye is unique.